|Years||1980 FISA Junior Championships (8o 8th)

 Looking back on her time as an international rower, Kate continues, “I feel so privileged to have gone to the Olympics in 1984, which was such a highlight for me.
 It really was a great experience!
 The final was brilliantly exciting, and the whole thing was incredible from the athletes’ point of view.
 It was so well organised.
 As just a young, British oarswoman you were treated like a famous sports star – every time you went in and out of the Olympic village there would be people coming up trying to get your autograph; they’d have no idea who you were, but they wanted your autograph simply because you were part of the British team.
 Although I would have loved to have done better in my rowing career, I just feel really privileged to have had that opportunity.”

 Kate continued to enjoy sculling at Kingston RC after her GB involvement had ended, and her schedule sometimes permitted her to join crews for a bit, with considerable success.
-Amongst these was winning open quads at the third Henley Women’s Regatta in 1990 with fellow internationals and KRC members Flo Johnston, Jackie Prout and Aggie Barnett.
+Amongst these was winning open quads at the third Henley Women’s Regatta in 1990 with fellow internationals and KRC members Flo Johnston, Jackie Prout and Aggie Barnett, and in 1996 with KRC under 23s/juniors Sarah Birch, Mary Stevens and Nicola Ledger.
 In 1994 and 1995 she stroked the KRC senior women’s squad eight at the National Championships and then the Women’s Eights Head of the River, teaching the author, who was coxing, an awful lot in the process, and doing so in an effective but all-too-rare calm and positive way, that is typical of Kate the person.

 Today she coaches at Henley RC where two of her daughters row.